kneasle/kneasle.github.io/README.md

 deno task build
 ```

-This will place the rendered site in a directory called `rendered/`.
+This will place the rendered site in a hidden directory called `.rendered/`.
 This can then be either be
 served using a basic HTTP server (like `python3 -m http.server`) or the site can be served
 automatically with: